AdamAbdelrahim/AdamAbdelrahim-Terraform-ECS-Project/README.md

 ## Creating RDS DB using Terraform Modules (RDS Snapshot Alternative)

  - If you are not planning on using (or lack of) an RDS snapshot on your AWS account here is the terraform module to do so.
-I will refrain from adding this .tf file to the project since I don't want any confusion.
+I will refrain from adding this .tf file to the project folder to minimize confusion.
 ```
  - # configured aws provider with proper credentials
 provider "aws" {